 - 月曜日に山田は由美を駅で見ました。

-No matter what order these sentences above were written, they both express the same sense that it was Yamada seeing Yumi at the train station on Monday.
+It does not matter the order in which these sentences above were written, they all express the same meaning that it was Yamada who saw Yumi at the train station on Monday.

 Of course, there are natural orders that are more commonly used.
-Time phrases tend to appear near the beginning of the phrase, so the third option is usually the least preferable.
-It is worth remembering that the time can and usually appears before the topic or subject.
+Time sentences usually appear near the beginning of the sentence, so generally the third option is the least preferable.
+It is worth remembering that time can also and usually appears before the topic or subject.

-A fundamental rule that applies to all Japanese sentences is that “new or important information must appear last in the sentence”.
-It may seem difficult to think about new and important information before speaking, this is a habit that must be acquired with time.
-Mainly because the central action (verb) of the sentence comes at the end and everything that describes the sentence comes in the middle.
+A fundamental rule that applies to all Japanese sentences is that “new or important information should appear last in the sentence.”
+It may seem difficult for us to think of new and important information before speaking, this is a habit that must be acquired over time.
+Especially because the central action (verb) of the sentence comes at the end and everything that describes the sentence comes in the middle.

-When we speak in Portuguese, most of the time the important information comes first and then the other details of little importance complete the sentence.
-Like, for example: I had lunch in the park on Monday.
-Now Japanese does the opposite path saying: I + on Monday + in the park = had lunch!
+When we speak in Portuguese, most of the time the important information comes first and then the other less important details complete the sentence.
+For example: I had lunch in the park on Monday.
+While Japanese does the reverse saying: I + on Monday + in the park = had lunch!

 - 私は月曜日に公園で昼ご飯を食べました。

-- watashi wa getuyoubi ni koen de hiru gohan wo tabemashita;
+- watashi wa getsuyoubi ni koen de hiru gohan wo tabemashita;

-- Eu wa Monday no park in lunch wo I ate;
+- I wa Monday ni park de lunch wo ate;

-That is, the person performing the action is mentioned first, but then the natural order is usually the details like date > environment > object > verb.
-That is, if you always speak your sentences expressing the details from the outside in until you get to the action, it will be more natural.
-It may be easy for you to order these sentences by remembering the particles, which follow wa > ni > de > wo.
+In other words, the person performing the action is mentioned first, but then the natural order is usually always the details such as date > environment > object > verb.
+That is, if you always speak your sentences expressing the details from the outside in until you reach the action, it will sound more natural.
+It may be easy for you to order these sentences remembering the particles, which follow wa > ni > de > wo.

 In the image above we have an idea of the natural structure of Japanese sentences.
-We can think of examples such as:
+We can think of examples like:

 - Yesterday Kevin took the bus from school to go to the beach;